 (ii) Article X; and

-(iii) paragraphs x, y and z of Article X.
+(iii) paragraphs x, y and z of Article X.]

+ANNEX X

+The scope of regulation is:

+(a) for Australia: Commonwealth Regulations made under an Act of the Commonwealth Parliament and classified as legislative instruments related to any matter covered by this Agreement and for which an Impact Analysis is required under relevant rules and procedures

+(b) for Brunei Darussalam:

 (c) for Fiji: any regulation of general application and scope for which compliance is mandatory made by Cabinet pursuant to section 50 of the Constitution of the Republic of Fiji 2013 related to a matter covered by this Agreement, but does not include Parliamentary legislation or decisions or rules of independent bodies, tribunals and commissions.